 Based in the UK, William Hill became a household name in the global sports betting industry.
-The company’s primary business interests in the emerging US legal sports betting market started in Nevada and New Jersey.
+The company’s primary business interests in the emerging US market started with Nevada sportsbooks and New Jersey online sportsbooks.

 With Caesars Entertainment as a land-based casino and sportsbook partner, William Hill was able to make some major in-roads into both of those high-volume gaming markets.